Moving to France: Expat Registration Guide

 Fully online at caf.fr.
 EU citizens qualify under the same conditions as French nationals.

-GOOD TO HAVEEU + Non-EUFranceConnect is France's national digital identity gateway, providing single-sign-on access to government portals including impots.gouv.fr (tax), Ameli.fr (health insurance), and CAF.fr (family benefits).
-It is free and available to any resident holding a French Social Security number or tax number.
+GOOD TO HAVEEU + Non-EUFrench Digital Identity (FranceConnect) in France: Set up as soon as you have your Social Security Number and tax number.
+France's national digital identity gateway, used to log into government portals including impots.gouv.fr (tax), Ameli.fr (health), and CAF.fr (family benefits).
+Free and available to all residents with a French Social Security number or tax number.
+FranceConnect is operated by the Direction interministerielle du numerique (DINUM).

 - French Social Security Number